Last Updated on

 Keeping your pool heated can be a very expensive task, not just in terms of paying for a heater, but also the cost of the electricity to run that pump for hours on end.
 If you wish you could extend the swimming season but don’t want to pay a sky-high price to do so, then you may consider an option like the Goplus Solar Dome swimming pool heater.
 You will need to purchase an external pump to move the water though, so keep that in mind.

 Instead of electricity, this device heats your pool using solar power, a much cheaper source of energy.
 On top of this, the Goplus dome is just about the lowest-priced option available if you want to warm up your swimming pool water.
-That said, it’s only going to have a minor effect on your pool’s temperature, so don’t expect to swim when it gets frigid.
+That said, it’s only going to have a minor effect on your pool’s water temperature, so don’t expect to swim when it gets frigid.
 For the price, we were impressed that it worked at all honestly, but it did.
 We only saw a rise of a few degrees, but at this price, that’s pretty impressive.

 With an output of 55,000 BTU, the FibroPool FH055 electric swimming pool heater can comfortably heat up to 10,000 gallons of water.
 The all-metal, enamel-coated case is built to last years of exposure to the elements while protecting all of the internals.
 Rated by the US Department of Energy as the top Energy Efficient System, it only costs $0.25 per hour to run.
 The digital display makes it easy to adjust your settings and installation takes a quick 30 minutes.
 It does require 220V electricity though and will not run on a standard 110V circuit.